 • The tenant violates the terms of the lease agreement

-• The tenant participates in illegal activity on the rental property
+• The tenant participates in illegal activity on the rental

-These are the types of notices:
+These are the types of notices that follow North Carolina law:

-• No Lease / End of Lease: If the tenant does not have a rental or lease agreement or the lease has ended, then the landlord may give the tenant 7 days' notice for eviction.
+• No Lease / End of Lease: If the tenant does not have a rental or lease agreement or the lease term has ended, then the landlord may give the tenant 7 days' notice for eviction.

 • Posting a copy of the notice on a visible place of the rental home like the front door